 Why Trust The Spruce Eats?

-Wine and spirits writer Céline Bossart has long been a proponent of sparkling wines—from her five-Euro-Asti-soaked college days in Italy to now with nearly 30 different bottles of bubbles from around the world in her wine fridge, she’s the one to ask if you want a 30-minute unbridled soliloquy on the subject.
+Wine and spirits writer Céline Bossart has long been a proponent of sparkling wines.
+From her five-Euro-Asti-soaked college days in Italy, to a present in which she has nearly 30 different bottles of bubbles from around the world in her wine fridge, she’s the one to ask if you want a half-hour unbridled soliloquy on the subject.